-With only our intuition as a guide, we arrived in early March to this little piece of paradise.
+With only our intuition as a guide, we arrived in early March at this little piece of paradise.
 Only about 200 people live in San Agustinillo.
-A lovely, laid back, quiet beach where the heat knocked us for the first few days in our rustic Airbnb Rapunzel apartment by the sea.
+A lovely, laid-back, quiet beach where the heat knocked us for the first few days in our rustic Airbnb Rapunzel apartment by the sea.
 For the first time in my existence, and believe me, I´ve been to many beaches, the waves were so loud they hurt my heart.
 Stage one.

 An angel as the owner of this place took us in, while we had morning chipotles in her downstairs restaurant.
 Italy was already in lockdown and somewhere around that time, the country we actually reside in, Spain, started to show signs of shutting doors.
 The possibility of us heading back by April 7 was looking slimmer.
 And what did we care?
 Not so much.
 Arrogantly, I believed we weren´t going to be affected at all in this small, beachside paradise.

 Who knows if it was divine faith or my own anxiety reflected in the outside world, but the ocean sound was too much for me, and we had to move.
 We negotiated a price in another wonderful hotel in a calmer bay, but there were still a lot of reservations, meaning it would be an unstable stay.
 Little did we know our flight was going to be cancelled two more times.
 The prospects of getting out of Mexico anytime soon seemed slimmer and slimmer.

 One morning, I was woken up by the manager outside my bedroom window.
 The entire town was shutting down Nobody was allowed in, nobody was allowed out.